pure-js/browser-detection/README.md

 ```javascript
 detectBrowser(window.navigator);
 ```
-Use it if it's truly necessary, such as showing browser-specific instructions to install an extension.
-Use feature detection when possible.

 Note: also it's possible to use npm instead of yarn.
 Minificated script located in ```dist/``` folder
 ## Contribution